 The centre was used briefly by the Department of Defence.

-Since April 2024, it has been repurposed within the regional hub for the Australian Federal Police (AFP).
-Read more on the AFP website.
+Since April 2024, it has been repurposed as part of a regional hub for the Australian Federal Police.

 Perth

-The centre was operated by the Western Australia Government until 2023 including for emergency accommodation for bushfire evacuees in the same year.
+The centre was operated by the Western Australia Government until 2023, including as emergency accommodation for bushfire evacuees in the same year.
+Over May and June 2026, it was used to support a period of quarantine for passengers after a potential exposure to hantavirus aboard a cruise ship.

 It is now under care and maintenance with the Department of Finance.